Bedolla/ZaiTransformer/README.md

    - When `APIKEY` is empty, `ANTHROPIC_AUTH_TOKEN` can have ANY value (but MUST be present)
    - Claude Code Router only accepts connections from localhost (127.0.0.1)
    - Claude Code Router will display `⚠️ API key is not set.
 HOST is forced to 127.0.0.1.`

+   **Reference:** This behavior is implemented in `src/index.ts` and `src/middleware/auth.ts` - https://github.com/musistudio/claude-code-router

    #### 2.2 For Network Access (LAN or WAN)